Omaha, NE to Columbia, SC Movers (NEW 2026 Costs)

 - Columbia is considered to be less safe than Omaha with a score of 48.39 vs Omaha's 54.28.

-- Air quality in Columbia is good, and in Omaha it's good.
+- Air quality in Columbia is Good, and in Omaha it's Good.

-- HOA rules: It's a good idea to look into your HOA or community regulations before moving day arrives.
+- HOA rules: Plan time to look into your HOA or community rules and regulations before moving day arrives, to avoid any delays.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 - State regulator: To confirm a moving company's license in South Carolina, visit the state's public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 When moving in South Carolina, explore movers' insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 Where to live in Columbia